 Whether it was motherhood, academics, marriage, or professional life, my modus operandi had been: Just try to look like you know what you’re doing.
 The reality is that no one ever really does.
 Some are more confident than others, but most of us are just winging it.
 My mistakes highlighted a truth I wasn’t ready to confront: that I didn’t know how to do life.
 And I wasn’t prepared to blow my cover.

 So why is this relevant to the charity?
 Because people ask me all the time, “Why?”
 Why this cause?
 Why now?
 And everything in my life has brought me to this point.
-My history with addiction and substance abuse has shaped my personality, choices, and well-being.
+My history with addiction and substance has shaped my personality, choices, and wellbeing.
 Without intention, I have gravitated toward the familiarity of chaos and somehow always seem to find my way back to center.
 Sometimes I wish these weren’t my people, but these are my people.
 I speak the language.
 I feel the pain.
 I know the drill.
 My story is relevant, and though I may have to remind myself daily, there is a reason the universe has led me here.
-At the present time, I am exactly where I need to be, using my past to impact the future.
+At this present time, I am exactly where I need to be, using my past to impact the future.

 It is my goal to write a thousand words a day.
-It will not all be shareable content, but I will refrain from judgement about how my writing relates to the nonprofit.
+It will not all be shareable content, but I will refrain from judgement about whether my writing relates specifically to the nonprofit.
 Genuine human connection lies at the core of my life’s work, and I hope my words land on the people who need them.

 Johannah Warren, Founder